SouthernMethodistUniversity/hpc_docs/docs/m3_migration.md

 ## Suggestions for making the most of M3

-- make sure any paths you have in scripts are still correct
+- Make sure any paths you have in scripts are still correct.
 - Recompile performance critical applications.
-M3 uses AMD CPUs (M2 used Intel.)
+M3 uses AMD CPUs (M2 used Intel.).
 - Rebuild environments.
 While it is possible you can copy environments and they will work, you may get a performance boost by rebuilding them.
 - Ask for help if you run into issues.
-This is a new system and some of the edges are still a bit rough
+This is a new system and some of the edges are still a bit rough.

 ## GPU access